Things you can do

 How much is it?

-The Winter Energy Payment is $20.46 per week if you live on your own or $31.82 a week if you have a partner and/or children.
+In 2021, the Winter Energy Payment will be $20.46 per week if you live on your own or $31.82 a week for a couple or people with dependent children.

 When is it paid?